Frequently Asked Questions

 Site insurance should be in place from the moment you exchange contracts on the plot or property you are about to start work on.

-I haven’t got my Site insurance arranged but I’m already a way through the project!
+I haven’t got any Site insurance, but I’m already a way through the project!

 Don’t worry you are not alone.
 Fortunately we can provide you with site insurance and a structural warranty even if you have started, but its worth bearing in mind that a structural warranty becomes more expensive the longer you leave it.

 It’s the cost of rebuilding the project using professional contractors.
-Think of it this way: If your project is destroyed two days before you are due to move in by a fire, it will need to be rebuilt as quickly as possible using professional contractors and that is likely to be more than the cost of self-building it.
+Should your project be destroyed by fire two days before you are due to move, it will need to be rebuilt as quickly as possible using professional contractors.
+This will be higher than your self-build ‘build cost’.
 Always insure for the professional reinstatement cost.
 Click here to check out our article written for Build-It magazine on the subject?

 What about existing structures – how should I insure them?